 M.D.
 Claiborne & Associates, L.L.C. - Dermatology Specialists

-Skin Cancer is the most prevalent of all cancers.
-It is estimated that more than one million Americans develop skin cancer every year.
+Skin Cancer is the most common of all cancers.
+Over one million Americans develop skin cancer every year.
 Over exposure to the sunlight including tanning is the main cause of skin cancer especially when it results in sunburn and blistering.
-Other less important factors include repeated medical and industrial x-ray exposure, scarring from disease and/or burns, occupational exposure to such compounds as coal and arsenic, and family history.
+Other less important factors include repeated medical and industrial x-ray exposure, scarring from disease and/or burns, occupational exposure to such compounds as coal and arsenic, and a family history of skin cancer.
 Fair-skinned people who sunburn easily are at particular high risk for skin cancer.

-Small fleshy bumbs and nodules most often found on the head, neck and hands may be Basal Cell Carcinoma, another form of skin cancer.
+Small fleshy bumps and nodules most often found on the head, neck and hands may be Basal Cell Carcinoma, a form of skin cancer.
 Seldom found in African-Americans, it is mostly found in faired-skinned persons.
 These tumors do not grow quickly and left untreated, they bleed, crust over, heal, and then the cycle begins again.

 The most deadly of all skin cancers, malignant Melanoma it is characterized by asymmetric spots or bumps on the skin, irregular borders, and non-uniform pigmentation where shades of brown, black, and tan are present.
 Dashes of red, white, and blue add to the mottled appearance and the width is greater than the size of a pencil eraser.
-Any growth of a mole should be seen by Dr. Claiborne.
+Any growing or changing of a mole should be evaluated by Dr. Claiborne.

 Treatment of skin cancer depends on many different factors, including the type and subtype of cancer, size of the cancer, and location on the body.
 Potential treatments include excision with stitches, superficial radiation, Mohs micrographic surgery, and/or topical chemotherapy.